KDKA-TV: News operation

 KDKA-TV presently broadcasts 43 hours of locally produced newscasts each week (with seven hours each weekday, 4 1/2 hours on Saturdays and 3 1/2 hours on Sundays); KDKA-TV also produces 2 hours, 35 minutes of local newscasts each weekday for its independent sister station WPKD-TV, in the form of a two-hour extension of KDKA-TV's weekday morning newscast at 7 a.m., and a nightly 35-minute newscast at 10 p.m.

 Under Westinghouse ownership, KDKA-TV used the Eyewitness News branding for its newscasts, pioneered by sister station KYW-TV.
 That, combined with being locally owned, saw the station dominate its local news ratings for decades, though WTAE-TV became more competitive in the 1970s with its Action News format (which it still uses the branding for today), as well as signing over ex-KDKA-TV talent Paul Long and Don Cannon and a general larger investment in its news department by its owner Hearst Communications.

-The 1990s saw many changes to the news department at KDKA-TV, notably Westinghouse's purchase of CBS and moving its headquarters to New York City (thus losing its locally owned status), as well as KDKA-TV losing its flagship station status to WCBS-TV and KCBS-TV.
+The 1990s saw many changes to the news department at KDKA-TV, notably Westinghouse's purchase of CBS and moving its headquarters to New York City, thus losing its locally owned status and therefore its flagship station status to WCBS-TV and KCBS-TV.
 Additionally, the Eyewitness News branding was dropped on April 22, 1996, in favor of simply KDKA-TV News.
 By this point, WPXI had become more competitive with KDKA-TV and WTAE-TV due to its own investment into the news department back in the 1980s by its owner Cox Media Group, leading to a spirited three-way battle for first place in a market KDKA-TV once dominated.